Overview of CSU-LSAMP Fresno State

 If you missed the meeting and would like to review the agenda please see Lilia DeLaCerda.

-Participants historically have received a $1,500 stipend for participating during the summer and an additional $1,500 stipend during the academic year component.
+Participants historically have received Research Trainee payment up to $1,500 for participating during the summer and an additional $1,500 during the academic year component.

 Contact Lilia De La Cerda for application and details.